Philip Lund: Faroe Islands

 After being released from Oklahoma City, Lund went on trial with his former club Vejle BK in Denmark.
-On 22 July 2015, Lund signed a one year contract for B36 Torshavn of the Effodeildin.
+On 22 July 2015, Lund signed a one-year contract for B36 Torshavn of the Effodeildin.
 He was released after the conclusion of the 2015 Faroe Islands Premier League season.
 He scored a total of 4 goals in 18 league appearances for the club.

+Coaching career

+After his playing career, Lund worked as an assistant coach for the Seattle Sounders FC U23 team for a few years.
+Beside that, he was also playing indoor soccer for Tacoma Stars.

+In the later years, he also worked as a football coach at Eastside Catholic School.

+In February 2025, Lund was named assistant coach of Canadian Premier League club Vancouver FC.

 Personal

 Lund has a twin brother named Mitchell.